 2. UPExchange is a free web based application.
 UPExchange generates a NAUPA file and allows the Report to be submitted electronically through their website.
 Make check payable to: Alaska Department of Revenue Unclaimed Property Program

-3. UPExpress generates a NAUPA standard file regardless of the unclaimed property reporting software your company uses.
+3. UPExpress can be used to submit your NAUPA standard file directly to Alaska regardless of the unclaimed property reporting software your company uses.

 Both UPExchange and UPExpress allow you to report unclaimed property to multiple states in one online session.
 Your remittance can be a check mailed to our office or an ACH transaction.
 Contact email@example.com for ACH instructions.